 ! operator to mark them as "not nullable".
 See the Nullability topic in the Language Concepts section for more details, and Non-Nullable Types for a more explicit discussion of the C# syntax (which mirrors nullable types in our Java dialect, Iodine).

 __inline keyword to cause them to be inlined at the call site instead of being generated as separate functions in the executable.
 See the Inline Functions topic for more details.

 Labeled Loop Statements allow you more control when writing nested loops, including the ability to

 continue an outer loop from inside a nested one.

 RemObjects C# also has full support for a feature called Mapped Types, which are inlined types useful to create cross-platform wrappers with zero overhead.
-While you won't often implement your own mapped types, you will likely use existing ones, for example from the Sugar library.
+While you won't often implement your own mapped types, you will likely use existing ones, for example from the Elements RTL library.

 Aspects are special attributes that influence how the compiler emits the final executable.
 In RemObjects C#, they use attributes syntax and the optional